pundarikaksha7/Adobe-Resume-Builder/README.md

 ```static``` contains images, ```.css``` files and ```.js``` files for UI component of the project.

 ```src``` contains modularized code files

+## Source Code Structure and Algorithm Description

+### src/app.js

+The ```app.js``` file serves as the primary endpoint of the API.
+It acts as the driver code responsible for initializing and configuring the API server.
+It handles incoming requests, processes them, and returns the appropriate response

+### src/routes.js

+The ```routes.js``` file plays a crucial role in defining and managing the routes for the API.
+It establishes the endpoints that the API exposes and specifies the corresponding handling logic.
+Additionally, this file incorporates the primary algorithms necessary for processing the API requests and generating the desired results.

+### src/resumeUtils.js

+The ```resumeUtils.js``` file provides a collection of utility functions that are used by the API.
+These utilities assist in various tasks, such as providing file paths and generating formatted outputs.

+### Algorithm Description

+The API expects data to be submitted in the form of a ```JSON``` object.
+The algorithm responsible for processing the data, together with the specified file path pointing to the assigned resume template in the ```.docx``` format, initiates parsing.
+Subsequently, both the data and file path are transmitted to an instance of the Adobe Document Generation API.
+As part of the process, the API verifies the client's credentials to ensure authorized access.
+Upon successful authentication, Adobe's API generates a merged PDF document representing the newly created resume by combining the provided data with the template.

 ## PS
 Being a python developer, it was fun learning a new framework to solve a certain problem.